 Effects of emotional abuse

-As early as the 1990s, studies examined the long-term effects of children who were emotionally abused.
-A 1993 study for the journal Child Abuse and Neglect profiled a sample of 668 middle-class females, 53% of whom reported childhood abuse (physical, emotional, sexual, or any combination thereof).
-The results indicated of this sample group that childhood abuse resulted in:
+Research from the journal Child Abuse and Neglect profiled a sample of 668 middle-class females, 53% of whom reported childhood abuse.
+The results indicated that childhood abuse resulted in:

 More hospitalizations for illnesses

 A greater number of physical and psychological problems

 In the shorter term, effects of emotional abuse can include:

 Feeling like you’re not good enough

 Fear of your partner, family member, or friend abandoning you

 Emotional abuse can be all-consuming.
 You might not be able to make a change today, but what change would you like to see in your life?
 Take a moment to think about that, to picture it.
 You might love the person who is abusive and don’t want to give up, but know that you deserve better.
 Here are some steps to take when you’re ready: